sepehrsardooeinasab/Space-Invaders/README.md

 # Space Invaders

-An implementation of Space Invaders using JavaFX library.

 You can use the following command to run the jar file.

 <pre>java --module-path ${PATH_JAVAFX_SDK}/lib --add-modules javafx.controls,javafx.fxml,javafx.swing -jar ${PATH_JAR_FILE}</pre>